nathancrank/Sensible/readme.md

 ## Requirements
 Requires SASS.
-Compass + Sassy Math required for sens-variable-sizing.
+Zealot or Compass + Sassy Math required for sens-variable-sizing.

 ## What is sens-variable-sizing?
 It's experimental.

 It automatically increases the base font-size in ems as the viewport widens.
-It follows the growth path provided by y=(cuberootx)/z, where y=font-size and x=viewport width and z is the user provided divisor (defaults to 3).
+It follows the growth path provided by y=(cuberootx)/z, where y=font-size and x=viewport width and z is the user provided divisor (defaults to 4).

 I'll explain what that means better at a later date.